in-dato-veritas/arcadia/data-warehouse.md

-*Arcadia should be built on top of four key modules: Data Warehouse, Knowledge Machine, Digital Profile, and Economics.
+*Arcadia should be built on top of four key modules: Data Warehouse, Knowledge Machine, Digital Profile and Underlying Economics.
 The Data Warehouse is going to enable all the functionalities Arcadia will have.*

 # Purpose